 We were frustrated on wasting so much time and was driving at the speed limit if not more, back to the camp.
 Then suddenly Kapil, the driver shouts Lion Lion Lion!
 I barely could believe him.
 He stopped and backed the car.
 Indeed, there was a lion – standing right by the road.
 No other cars were there and all were driving past the lion.
 I thought is lion so common here that they don’t care?
 Within a few minutes, the lion sat on the grass; the view wasn’t as clear but still a very good view.
 We admired for quite some time and then moved on.
 I still can’t believe how Kapil spotted this lion driving at high speed in a bad mood.

 After spotting the lion, we didn’t drive back to the lodge and continued with the safari till evening.
-We saw the usual impalas, springboks, zebras, giraffes, oryx, wildebeests and elephants.
-The highlight was the meerkat which we saw for the first time in the wild.
+We saw the usual impalas, springboks, zebras, giraffes, oryx, wildebeests, elephants and ground squirrel.

 We stayed at Okaukuejo Rest Camp inside the Etosha National Park.
 There are only a few camps inside the park.
 I wanted to stay at Okaukuejo Rest Camp because it is the only camp where you can sit in the comfort of your room and watch animals at the waterhole.
 They have only 5 rooms overlooking the waterhole and it is very tough to get a booking.
 I contacted them a few months in advance and asked for any date in May or June.
 They had only 2 dates available, one in May and one in June.
 I booked for June and planned the rest of the trip accordingly.
 It was a unique experience to watch animals 24/7.